fasthandsfaster/oilmat-erp/Readme.md

 The solution is build using the selenium package for python and the chrome webdriver.

-Currently its planed to start a seperate flask server/api and consumer pr workshop ERP integration.
+Currently its planed to start a seperate flask waitressserver/api and worker pr workshop ERP integration.
 This ensures that problems conserning one workshop wont affect others and allow for easy scalability.

 The application provides the below endpoints to interact with the workshop ERP system: